 What Does a Digital Audio Workstation Do?

-Simply put, a Digital Audio Workstation is a multi-channel media recorder and player.
+Simply put, a Digital Audio Workstation is a multi-channel media recorder and player designed for music producers.
 DAWs are arranged into tracks, which at their base level are just empty slots to place your audio files for playback.
 Hit play, and a line moves from left to right playing the files on the tracks in order.
 Hit record, and the currently selected source will be recorded onto the tracks.
 It’s a fair bit more complicated than that, but those are the basics.

 What Features Should I Look For in a DAW?

 To me, asking “which DAW should I get?” is the same as asking “what size shoe should I buy?”
 The answer is simple: the one that fits.
-Any DAW can make music.
+Any DAW has the capability of making music.
 There are no good or bad DAWs.
-At its base level, a DAW is just software that records and plays audio files and acts as a host for plugins, so if you exported your audio files from one DAW into another and used the same audio plugins with the same settings you should get exactly the same finished product.
+At its base level, a DAW is just audio editing software that records and plays sound files and acts as a host for plugins, so if you exported your sound files from one DAW into another and used the same audio plugins with the same settings you should get exactly the same finished product.

 In my opinion, the most important features in a DAW are: